Tame River Educational Trust [TRET]

 Applications 2 & 3: for the schools to come together to form a brand new sponsored (by Tameside College/Clarendon VI Form, as Droylsden Academy is now) Multi-Academy Trust, to be named the Tame River Educational Trust [TRET].

 Our proposed launch-date is September 2020 should consultation make that possible.
-There is a long way to go before then, not least a statutory consultation process with parents and staff (which will not begin until we hear back from the RSC and only if their response is positive) and due diligence.
-We have not yet received any feedback on our applications but are aware that since three of the schools have buildings and facilities’ management that are part of Private Finance Initiatives (PFIs) there may well be significant complications.
-We would need the support of the LA and the DfE.
+There is a long way to go before then, not least a statutory consultation process with parents and staff (which will not begin until we hear back from the RSC) and due diligence.
+We have received very positive feedback on our applications but are aware that since three of the schools have buildings and facilities’ management that are part of Private Finance Initiatives (PFIs) there may well be significant complications.
+We will need the support of the LA and the DfE which will follow.

-It is by no means certain that we will be successful but it is important to keep all parents, staff, partners (such as the Mossley and Carbrook Schools Partnership primary partners) & key stakeholders abreast of this milestone in our planned journey towards our preferred MAT.
-The systematic and hugely significant removal of funding to Local Authorities since 2010 (with no apparent prospect of it returning) and the associated significant loss of school improvement and support functions from the LAs through no fault of their own, has meant that – in England today – almost 75% of all secondary schools in the country are academies.
+It is by no means certain that we will be successful but it is important to keep all parents, staff, partners and key stakeholders abreast of this milestone in our planned journey towards our preferred MAT.
+The systematic and hugely significant removal of funding to Local Authorities since 2010 (with no apparent prospect of it returning) and the associated significant loss of school improvement and support functions from the LAs through no fault of their own, has meant that – in England today – almost 75% of all secondary schools in the country are Academies.
 We intend to take control of the situation for our four schools and get the best out of forging a more formal and legal partnership together to make us stronger.
-Depending on the outcome from the Department for Education, we will soon began a formal statutory consultation process with parents and staff.
+Depending on the outcome from the Department for Education, we will soon begin a formal statutory consultation process with parents and staff.
 We will also involve students.

-We have an exciting vision for the potential of the MAT to bring a significant educational and cultural dividend to each school and each school community and have already undertaken significant planning work with the support of each school’s Governing Body, Headteacher, Senior Leadership Team (SLT), staff and from the sponsor itself.
-We have a carefully selected shadow Trust Member Group and Trust Board ready to lead and to support each school’s Local Governing Body, should the MAT plans come to fruition.
-The proposed MAT has a MAT implementation plan in operation to guide us towards the launch should consultation permit and we will write a MAT Improvement Plan subject to final approval from the DfE, RSC, LA and a favourable outcome from the statutory consultation.
+We have an exciting vision for the potential of the Trust to bring a significant educational and cultural dividend to each school and each school community and have already undertaken significant planning work with the support of each school’s Governing Body, Headteacher, SLT, staff and from the sponsor itself.
+We have a carefully selected shadow Trust Member Group and Trust Board ready to lead and to support each school’s Local Governing Body, should the Trust plans come to fruition.
+The proposed Trust has a Trust implementation plan in operation to guide us towards the launch should consultation permit and we will write a Trust Improvement Plan subject to final approval from the DfE, RSC, LA and a favourable outcome from the statutory consultation.
 In essence, then, there’s much still to cover and on which to consult.

 The Tame River Educational Trust [TRET]